bayquen/bayquen/README.md

 Challenging...
 Exciting...
 At times, frustrating — but it's fun and rewarding

-To those who have joined and supported me on this continuous journey: thank you
+To those who have joined or supported me on this continuous journey: thank you

 To those I have yet to meet: thank you, too